chaunceyt/go-examples/webproject-api-using-gin/README.md

 ## Issue

-Work in an environment that uses GitLab + GKE as the CI solution for our developers.
+I work in an environment that uses GitLab + GKE as the CI solution for our developers.
 We're currently using a helm chart to generate the Kubernetes manifests for each prprojects workload.
 These workloads contain the following services

 - Apache/PHP7.x PHP-FPM
 - Mariadb